Singaporean Mandarin Database

 ETYMOLOGY

-• Ÿ Today, reciting the pledge has become an important part in the daily lives of many Singapore citizens, especially students and national servicemen.
+- Today, reciting the pledge has become an important part in the daily life of many Singapore citizens, especially students and National Servicemen.

 例句